emgrey02/emgrey02/README.md

         - Audio Production
         - Web Development
 - :musical_note: I have a Bachelor of Music degree in Clarinet Performance, with minors in Jazz Studies and Mathematics
-- I'm getting into WebGL libraries like Pixi.js and Three.js
+- :purple_heart: I'm getting into WebGL libraries like Pixi.js and Three.js
 - 💡 My goal: Get a remote, full time job as a web developer

 ## Github Stats